 If everyone you know seems to have a GoPro action camera, there’s a good reason: they’re awesome.
 As a traveler, I appreciate how light the camera is and yet how awesome the video results are.
 Not to mention the incredible selection of GoPro accessories.

 Newer models will obviously be more expensive, but you can even buy an older model for less than $200.
-Two of the biggest differences between the older and new models is the screen (which I don’t think is absolutely necessary but I do use), higher quality video capture (up to 4k with the newer models) and with the new Hero5, now waterproof.
+Two of the biggest differences between the older and new models is the screen (which I don’t think is absolutely necessary but I do use), higher quality video capture (up to 4k with the newer models) and being waterproof.

 Who doesn’t love pockets?
 How about 42 of them?
 That’s how many that this ScotteVest jacket has and they’re all custom-designed to fit everything from your keys to your iPad.
 Trust me – they’re incredibly comfortable and it makes it super easy to go through airport security when all you have to do is take off your jacket and put it through the X-ray machine.
 I love my Scottevest.

 These jackets also include an RFID-blocking pocket where you can store your passport and credit cards – a preventative measure to make sure digital thieves can’t steal your information.
 I love getting these type of clothing gifts that are fashionable yet incredibly useful.